mtumilowicz/rust-rocket-workshop/README.txt

     * loose interpretation of version specifications
         * Cargo looks for the most recent version of the image crate that is considered compatible with version
         * reason: allowing Cargo to use any compatible version is a much more practical default
-            * othwerise it would lead to situations where projects couldn't use multiple libraries with slightly different versions of shared dependencies
+            * otherwise it would lead to situations where projects couldn't use multiple libraries with slightly different versions of shared dependencies
     * example
         ```
         [package]